devarsh9/E2EE-Application/README.md

 # E2EE Chatting Application

-It is a mobile application created with Flutter for encryption it uses Affine cipher.Keys are different for every two different chatting.
+It is a mobile application created with Flutter.
+Its objective is data security it uses Affine cipher encryption to encrypt the chats.
+Keys are different for every two users.